Pacific Northwest Travel Program Overview

 Our hotels are specifically chosen to be in safe areas and well-suited to facilitating group supervision.
 We stay in centrally located accommodations, usually within walking distance of the main attractions.
 This means we do not use large, impersonal chain hotels on the outskirts of cities.
 We prefer to select smaller, family-run hotels where we establish personal relationships with the owners.

 All accommodations on this trip have been selected to ensure quality while still maintaining the character of the places we are visiting.
-In Seattle and Portland, we’ll stay in hotels in proximity to downtown in order to fully take advantage of the food and entertainment scene.
-In Bend, we’ll opt for a unique lodging experiencing to feel closer to the outdoors.
-In Tahoe, we’ll stay in South Lake Tahoe in a boutique hotel designed to feel like you’re camping indoors in bunk style dorms.
-In San Francisco, quality is priority in this older city.
-All hotels will be clean and safe with 24 hour security.
+In Seattle, Portland, and San Francisco, we’ll stay in hotels in proximity to downtown in order to fully take advantage of the food and entertainment scene.
+In Bend, we’ll opt for a unique lodging experience to feel closer to the outdoors.
+In Tahoe, we’ll stay in South Lake Tahoe in a boutique hotel designed to feel like you’re camping indoors in bunk-style dorms.

 This program does not involve camping.